Danny-Lenko/andy-projects-repo/README.md

 - [Find li index](https://stackoverflow.com/questions/18295673/javascript-find-li-index-within-ul) - This helped me build the To-Do app.
 - [Data from form to table](https://stackoverflow.com/questions/18295673/javascript-find-li-index-within-ul) - Has the answer how to do it with the plain JS.
 - [remove item from HTML collection](https://stackoverflow.com/questions/37311003/how-to-remove-an-item-from-htmlcollection) - Helped with the expense-tracker.
+- [Indexes Search By Clicking](https://stackoverflow.com/a/23528539/16906724) - finally this helped me figure out the way to fetch an index of an element or its relatives by clicking on it.

 - [Git + GitHub](https://www.youtube.com/watch?v=RGOj5yH7evk) - the basic git commands (Youtube).